-So what were the highlights of my visit and what did I spend money on I hear you asking…
+So let me tell you about the day and share some memories of the highlights of my visit and what I spend money on.

-My first stop of was at the Hunkydory stand where I just got a couple of Premium kits, On the Harbourside and Dreamy Diorama.
-I was somewhat restrained due to a small budget and already having an awful lot of kits I haven’t opened yet.
+My first stop at Crafting Live was at the Hunkydory stand where I just got a couple of Premium kits, On the Harbourside and Dreamy Diorama.
+I was somewhat restrained due to a small budget and the fact I already have an awful lot of kits I haven’t opened yet.
 I have to admit if the current Christmas Decolarge had been available it would have been purchased.

-My next stop was the Dreamees stand, I only really became aware of them within the last year or so and I really love their products they are sensibly priced and really pretty.
-I bought three sets of stamps so I probably have about 12 sets of stamps and 6 discs now.
-Find out how I got on starting to play with them here.
-I am also a big fan of Hayley and Carol Bignall too, their TV shows are always inspirational and much more focussed on enjoying the craft than the hard sell.
+I was a big fan of Hayley and Carol Bignall too at the time, their TV shows are always inspirational and much more focused on enjoying the craft rather than the hard sell.
 I was delighted to find they were both as lovely and down to earth in person too.
-Here is a photo of Hayley and me, she looks cool as a cucumber considering how hot it was in the exhibition hall and I look like I really should consider a diet 😳
+Here is a photo of Hayley and me, she looks cool as a cucumber considering how hot it was in the exhibition hall and I look like I am twice her size, like even my head!

 The next memorable stop was at the Creative Crafting World stand where Pollyanna Pickering was.
 Knowing her artwork is so well known far beyond the crafting world I was really honoured that she signed a disc for me and had a photo with me too.
 The disc I bought was the Winter’s Tale which features some beautiful wildlife in winter settings.

 The final purchase I made was a set of adhesives from the Affixit stand.
-I mentioned in a previous post about adhesives that I wanted to compare their sticky pads to the Hunkydory ones, so now I will have the chance.
+I mentioned in the post what is the best adhesives for papercrafters that I wanted to compare their sticky pads to the Hunkydory ones, so now I will have the chance.
 I’ll let you know the results when I have done this.

 After effects of visiting Crafting Live